itspiyush3451/Student-Exam-Portal/README.md

 # Student Exam Portal

 The Student Exam Portal provides a platform for online examinations, where administrators can create and manage exams, and students can take exams in a controlled environment.
-The platform features a real-time timer for exams and is built with PHP and MySQL.
+The platform features a real-time timer for exams and is built with PHP and PostgreSQL.